-Being a Christian teen is difficult.
+Being a Christian teen is tough.

 Sometimes you look around and wonder if you’re the only Christian in the room.